truenas/documentation/content/TrueCommand/TCGettingStarted/Install/InstallTCCloud.md

 TrueCommand Cloud is the preferred method for using TrueCommand since it requires no local resources or specific hardware requirements to get started!

 {{< hint info >}}
-A credit card number is required for Cloud Signups.
+Please note that a credit card number is required for Cloud Signups.

-If the TrueCommand Cloud license was purchased as part of an Enterprise contract, please contact [**iXSystems Customer Support**]({{< relref "/TrueCommand/Introduction/Support.md" >}}) and a member of the Deployment Team will provide a sign-up code which makes the cost $0 for the duration of the contract.
+Purchasing a TrueCommand license as part of an Enterprise contract provides special benefits.
+Contact [**iXsystems Customer Support**]({{< relref "/TrueCommand/Introduction/Support.md" >}}).
+Request a sign-up code from a member of the Deployment Team.
+This code provides the TrueCommand Cloud license at no cost for the duration of the contract.
 {{< /hint >}}

 ## Getting Started with Cloud Deployment